Tainui (canoe): Arrival

 When Tainui arrived in New Zealand, it was surrounded by birds and Rotu sang an incantation to the birds to bring them to shore.
-This first landfall was at Whangaparāoa in the Te Moana-a-Toi (Bay of Plenty).
-Seeing the red flowers of the pohutakawa trees, two of the men, Hāpopo and Taininihi threw away their red-feather head-dresses, thinking that they could use the flowers instead.
+This first landfall was at Whangaparāoa near Cape Runaway in Te Moana-a-Toi (the Bay of Plenty).
+Seeing the red flowers of the pōhutukawa trees, two of the men, Hāpopo and Taininihi, threw away their red-feather head-dresses, thinking that they could use the flowers instead.
 The feathers were found on the beach by Māhina and Mā-ihīhi, who refused to return them.
 As they were coming in to land, they were so inexperienced with the region that Tainui was caught in a current and smashed against a rock, but they were able to right the waka and make landfall.
 Then Rakatāura threw his own hair into the sea, allowing the sea taniwha that had been guiding the Tainui on the open sea to depart.

 The other waka had arrived before Tainui, but their crews had gone out to investigate the land.
 Hoturoa built a tuahu (altar) and had the anchor rope of Tainui placed beneath that of the other waka.
 When the other crews returned, Hoturoa pointed to these things as evidence that Tainui had actually arrived first.
-This incident is the subject of much dispute between Tainui and Arawa.
+This incident is the subject of much dispute between Tainui and Arawa, who tell a similar story, but with the roles reversed.